camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 One of your first tasks to build a process solution is to sketch the basic architecture of your solution.
 To do so, you need to answer the question of how to connect the workflow engine (Zeebe) with your application or with remote systems.

-This document predominantly outlines writing some custom glue code in the programming language of your choice and using existing client libraries.
-In some cases, you might also want to leverage existing Connectors as a starting point.

 The workflow engine is a remote system for your applications, just like a database.
-Your application connects with Zeebe via remote protocols, [gRPC](https://grpc.io/) to be precise, which is typically hidden from you, like when using a database driver based on ODBC or JDBC.
+Your application connects with Zeebe via remote protocols (like [gRPC](https://grpc.io/) or REST), which is typically hidden from you, like when using a database driver based on ODBC or JDBC.

 With Camunda 8 and the Zeebe workflow engine, there are two basic options: